The Amplituhedron BCFW Triangulation: Surjectivity

-\begin{proof} By Lemma \ref{lem:at least one star vanishes} and \eqref{eq:widetilde_vs_ovrline} every element of $\overline{S_a}\setminus \SA$ has an extended domino representation, hence belongs to the set $S'_a$ defined in Proposition~\ref{prop:injectiveness_more_general}.
+\begin{proof} By Lemma \ref{lem:at least one star vanishes} and \eqref{eq:widetilde_vs_ovrline} every element of $\overline{S_D}\setminus \SA$ has an extended domino representation, hence belongs to the set $S^\diamondsuit_D$ defined in Proposition~\ref{prop:injectiveness_more_general}.
 The first claim is the a consequence of applying Proposition~\ref{prop:injectiveness_more_general}.
 In particular $\Z|_S:S\to\Gr_{k,k+4}$ is a topological embedding.
 It is left to show that $\Z|_S$ is an immersion.
 We sketch the argument.
-Let $p\in S$ be an arbitrary point, and write $q=\Z(p).$ We will see in the proof of Theorem~\ref{thm:surj} below that the map $\Z$ extends to a smooth map, given by the same formula, to an open neighborhood of $\Grnn{k}{n}$ in $\Gr_{k,n}.$ In particular $\Z$ extends smoothly, and by the same expression to a neighborhood $W$ of $p$ in $\Gr_{k,n}.$ Denote also the extended map by $\Z.$ Similarly, since $q\notin \SA,$ the inverse map constructed in Proposition~\ref{prop:injectiveness_more_general} extends smoothly, and by the same expression, to an open neighborhood $U$ of $q,$ on which we may assume that no boundary twistor vanishes.
-Denote the extended inverse map by $F_a,$ where the subscript $a$ indicates it is calculated with respect to the $D_a$-domino form.
-By making $U$ smaller we may assume $F_a(U)\subseteq W.$ By construction every element of $F_a(U)$ has a $D_a$-domino form of Definition~\ref{def:domino_entries} only without the inequalities of Definition~\ref{def:domino_signs}.
-By the argument of Proposition~\ref{prop:injectiveness_more_general} $F_a:U\to F_a(U)$ is a right inverse to $\Z,$ and for every $x\in U,$ the \emph{vector space} $F_a(x)$ has a unique $D_a$-domino representative, in the sense of Definition~\ref{def:domino_entries}, given by the \emph{matrix} $F_a(x).$ It is easily seen that $F_a(U)$ is a smooth submanifold of $\Gr_{k,n}$ of dimension $4k,$ and $S\cap F_a(U)$ is a smooth submanifold of $F_a(U)$ of dimension $\dim(S).$ $\Z|_{F_a(U)}:F_a(U)\to U$ is a smooth bijection with a smooth inverse, hence a diffeomorphism, and its restriction to $S\cap F_a(U)$ is therefore an immersion.
+Let $p\in S$ be an arbitrary point, and write $q=\Z(p).$ {Write $\mathcal{I}_D$ for the set of Pl\"ucker coordinates which vanish on elements of $S_D, $ and $\mathcal{I}_S$ for the set of Pl\"ucker coordinates which vanish on elements of $S.$} By Lemma \ref{lem:smooth_extension} the map $\Z$ extends to a smooth map, given by the same formula, from an open neighborhood of $\Grnn{k}{n}$ in $\Gr_{k,n}.$ In particular $\Z$ extends smoothly, and by the same expression to a neighborhood $W$ of $p$ in $\Gr_{k,n}.$ Denote also the extended map by $\Z.$ Similarly, since no boundary twistor vanishes on $q$, the inverse map constructed in Proposition~\ref{prop:injectiveness_more_general} extends smoothly, and by the same expression, to the function $F_D(Y):=C_D(Y,Z)$, which is defined on an open neighborhood $U\subset\Gr_{k,k+4}$ of $q,$ on which no boundary twistor vanishes.
+The subscript $D$ indicates it is calculated with respect to the $D$-domino form. {Indeed, the procedure of Proposition \ref{prop:injectiveness_more_general} assigns for any $q'$ on which no boundary twistor vanishes, a \emph{matrix} $F_D(q')$ that is in a $D$-domino form in the sense of Definition~\ref{def:domino_entries}, but does not necessarily satisfy the sign constraints of Definition~\ref{def:domino_signs}.
+Since $F_D$ is a matrix-of-functionaries valued function it is in particular continuous and smooth, hence, if $q'$ is close enough to $q$ then since $F_D(q)$ has full rank, also $F_D(q')$ has.
+Thus, $F_D(q')$ represents a point in the Grassmannian, which has a $D$-domino representative only without the inequalities of Definition~\ref{def:domino_signs}, or $F_D(q')\in S_D^\diamondsuit$.
+By shrinking $U$ furthermore we may assume that $F_D(U)\subseteq W,$ so that the amplituhedron map is well defined on $F_D(U).$ } Now, by Proposition~\ref{prop:injectiveness_more_general} $F_D:U\to F_D(U)$ is a right inverse to $\Z.$ {Thus, $F_D(U)=S^\diamondsuit_D\cap\Z^{-1}(U),$ and is a smooth submanifold of $\Gr_{k,n}$ of dimension $4k.$ Note that Proposition \ref{prop:minimal_set_of_ineqs} implies that for every full rank element of $S^\diamondsuit_D$, and in particular for elements of $F_D(U),$ all Pl\"ucker coordinates contained in $\mathcal{I}_D$ vanish. }{ {We may assume, by making $U$ smaller once more, that for every point in $F_D(U),$ its set of vanishing Pl\"ucker coordinates is contained or equals $\mathcal{I}_S.$ } One can now pick, as explained in Summary \ref{subsec:plabic222}, a plabic graph with a perfect orientation for $S_D,$ such that after omitting edges one obtains a plabic graph for $S$ (see also \cite[Section 18]{postnikov2006total}).
+This data induces a diffeomorphism (the \emph{boundary measurement map}) $\Phi:V\to F_D(U)\cap \overline{S}_D$ where $V\subset[0,\infty)^{4k}$ is relatively open in $[0,\infty)^{4k},$ and $\Phi^{-1}(F_D(U)\cap S)$ is the subset of $V$ where certain coordinates vanish.
+It is not hard to show, if $U$ is small enough, that the boundary measurement map extends to a diffeomorphism $\Phi:B\to F_D(U),$ where $B\subseteq\R^{4k}$ is an open set with $B\cap [0,\infty)^{4k}= V.$ }{ Thus, $S\cap F_D(U)$ is a smooth submanifold of $F_D(U)$ of dimension $\dim(S),$ obtained as the diffeomorphic image under $\Phi$ of the zero locus of certain coordinate functions on $B$. } $\Z|_{F_D(U)}:F_D(U)\to U$ is a smooth bijection with a smooth inverse, hence a diffeomorphism, and its restriction to $S\cap F_D(U)$ is therefore an immersion.
 Applying this argument for every $p\in S$ yields the result. \end{proof}